 Depending on which way you turn, you’ll encounter another Unversed as well.
 For argument’s sake, let’s say you turn back the wrong way.
 Doing so will have you cross paths with this game’s soldier-type, the Scrapper, which is green in FM.
 Despite a bit of personality where Scrapers seem to be shivering when they spawn and hesitate from time to time, they’re otherwise not very notable, but the same could be said of all soldier-types, from KH1, KH2 and beyond.
 After a wave, you’ll also encounter some Red Hot Chilis.
 Yes, that’s their name.
 They’re the Unversed equivalent to the bell wizards, and they’re all named after a spice pot, which is what they resemble.
 This particular spice pot casts fire magic, and is virtually indistinguishable from a Red Nocturne.
 In practice, the spice pots do have more contact attacks alongside their projectiles, but they’re ultimately as forgettable as the KH1 bell wizards.

-The Bruiser, for example, has a jump attack and a charge attack borrowed from the KH2 Large Body, which make it impossible for you to aimlessly button mash, since standing on the ground makes you vulnerable no matter where you are, and jump attacking makes you vulnerable to the body slam, or even the default punch.
-That’s the other thing about BBS foes: they rarely if ever flinch, and that drives a lot players up the wall.
+The Bruiser, for example, has a jump attack and a charge attack borrowed from the KH2 Large Body.
+This makes it impossible for you to aimlessly button mash, since standing on the ground makes you vulnerable no matter where you are, and jump attacking makes you vulnerable to the body slam, or even the default punch (and unlike KH2, you can’t intercept its attacks with a Reaction Command, either).
+Unfortunately, this stems from a troublesome root: BBS rarely if ever flinch, and that drives a lot players up the wall.
 The game is essentially cheating for difficulty, as enemies behave almost independently of your strategy.
 Remember, yet again, when I talked about how KH1 was inspired by the crowd control strategies of 90s beat-em-ups?
 And how God of War favoured a new kind of crowd control strategy?
 BBS functionally doesn’t have a crowd control strategy beyond AoE attacks, as your ability to influence enemy placement and movement is virtually nil.
-It’s simply about you dancing in the middle of an adverse situation.
+It learned nothing from its contemporaries and combat is simply about you dancing in the middle of an adverse situation.

 Once inside the dwarfs’ gem mine, the dwarfs all stop working as Ven arrives and happily introduces himself, and asks them if they’ve seen Terra.
 This situation, already comical, explodes when Grumpy decides Ven is a diamond thief and he shouts at the others to bolt.
 Soon six of the seven dwarfs have escaped deeper into the mines, leaving poor Dopey behind.
 Unfortunately, Dopey can’t talk and so can’t tell Ven anything, so Ven pursues the others into the cave.